 - 4.56 To ensure that unique official orders are used for all goods and services, other than the exceptions specified in 4.43. - 4.57 To ensure that orders are only used for goods and services provided to the service area.
 Individuals must not use official orders to obtain goods or services for their private use. - 4.58 To ensure that only those staff authorised by him or her place orders and to maintain an up-to-date list of such authorised staff.
 The authoriser of the order should be satisfied that the goods and services ordered are appropriate and needed, that there is adequate budgetary provision and that quotations or tenders have been obtained if necessary.
 Best value principles should underpin the authority's approach to procurement.
-Value for money should always be achieved. - 4.59 To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
+Value for money should always be achieved.

+- 4.59 To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
 This check should, where possible, be carried out by a different officer from the person who authorised the order.
-Appropriate entries should then be made in inventories or stores records. - 4.60 To ensure that payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment, confirming: - (a) receipt of goods or services - (b) that the invoice has not previously been paid - (c) that expenditure has been properly incurred and is within budget provision - (d) that prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices - (e) correct accounting treatment of tax - (f) that the invoice is correctly coded - (g) that discounts have been taken where available

-- (h) that appropriate entries will be made in accounting records. - 4.61 To ensure that two authorised members of staff are involved in the ordering, receiving and payment process.
+Appropriate entries should then be made in inventories or stores records. - 4.60 To ensure that payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment, confirming: - (a) receipt of goods or services - (b) that the invoice has not previously been paid - (c) that expenditure has been properly incurred and is within budget provision - that prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices - (e) correct accounting treatment of tax - (f) that the invoice is correctly coded - (g) that discounts have been taken where available - (h) that appropriate entries will be made in accounting records. - 4.61 To ensure that two authorised members of staff are involved in the ordering, receiving and payment process.
 If possible, a different officer from the person who placed the order, and in every case, a different officer from the person checking a written invoice, should authorise the invoice. - 4.62 To ensure that the service area maintains and reviews periodically a list of staff approved to authorise invoices.
-Names of authorising officers together with specimen signatures and details of the limits of their authority shall be forwarded to the Director of Finance. - 4.63 To ensure that where payments are to be made on a photocopied or faxed invoice, the invoice is certified by the Director of Finance or some other officer authorised by the Director of Finance. - 4.64 To encourage suppliers of goods and services to receive payment by the most economical means for the authority, generally BACS.
-It is essential, however, that payments made by direct debit have the prior approval of the Director of Finance. - 4.65 To ensure that the service area obtains best value from purchases by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality, with regard to the best practice guidelines issued by the Director of Finance, which are in line with best value principles and contained in the authority's contract procedure rules. - 4.66 To utilise the central purchasing procedures established by the Director of Finance in putting purchases, where appropriate, out to competitive quotation or tender.
+Names of authorising officers together with specimen signatures and details of the limits of their authority shall be forwarded to the Corporate Director Finance and Resources. - 4.63 To ensure that where payments are to be made on a photocopied or faxed invoice, the invoice is certified by the Corporate Director Finance and Resources or some other officer authorised by the Corporate Director Finance and Resources. - 4.64 To encourage suppliers of goods and services to receive payment by the most economical means for the authority, generally BACS.
+It is essential, however, that payments made by direct debit have the prior approval of the Corporate Director Finance and Resources. - 4.65 To ensure that the service area obtains best value from purchases by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality, with regard to the best practice guidelines issued by the Corporate Director Finance and Resources, which are in line with best value principles and contained in the authority's contract procedure rules.

+4.66 To utilise the central purchasing procedures established by the Corporate Director Finance and Resources in putting purchases, where appropriate, out to competitive quotation or tender.